HMRC say that they will only look at another dispute if there is new evidence.

-"My dispute was turned down and I have no new evidence.
-What can I do now?"
+My dispute was turned down and I have no new evidence.
+What can I do now?

-You might also want to take your reply letter to an adviser to ask them to check that the explanation is correct and that there are no mistakes.
+You might also want to take your reply letter to an adviser to ask them to check that HMRC’s explanation is correct and that there are no mistakes.
 See How to find an adviser.

 After you have used the complaints system at HMRC, you can ask for your case to be looked at by the Adjudicator and later the Parliamentary Ombudsman.
 However, both of these independent people will only check if HMRC have carried out their responsibilities and not acted unreasonably.
 See Further help for details about how to contact the Adjudicator and Parliamentary Ombudsman.